mvolkmann/blog/src/smalltalk.md

 of the object where the new method should be added.
 After selecting a class, a second popup will appear to prompt for the method category to which the new method should be associated.

-The method can be implemented inside the "MessageNotUnderstood" window.
+The new method can be implemented inside the "MessageNotUnderstood" window.
 Initially it will just contain `self shouldBeImplemented`.
 Replace that with the real implementation, which in this case is `^self * 3`, and press cmd-s to save the change.